 Welcome to 2019!
 With the new year always comes a big focus on goal setting, so I wanted to touch on it briefly.
-Since starting my own law firm (about 15 months ago), I’ve noticed how important it is to goal set and track – especially as a solopreneur.
+Since starting my own business (I started a law firm about 15 months ago), I’ve noticed how important it is to goal set and track – especially as a solopreneur.

 Because you don’t have a boss.